hartenfels/Dancer101/readme.md

 To install the packages with said installer, just run its command _as root_ with the packages as parameters:
-`cpan Dancer Data::Structure::Util Data::UUID File::Slurp JSON::XS Moose` (or replace
+`cpan Dancer Data::Structure::Util Data::UUID File::Slurp JSON::XS Moops` (or replace
 `cpan` with whatever the command for your installer is called).

 # Testing